AmandaEMK/project-two/README.md

 ### Potential future features

-More charts and the ability to select region for news (and perhaps load more articles) would be good things to add in the future.
+More charts and the ability to select region for news (and perhaps load more articles too) would be good things to add in the future.

 ## Technologies used